-Monitoring is the responsibility of the head teacher, governing body and teacher with responsibility for sex and relationship education.
+Monitoring is the responsibility of the Head Teacher, Governing Body and Teacher with responsibility for Relationship and Sex Education.
 The school will assess the effectiveness of the aims, content and methods in promoting students' learning by lesson observation, questionnaires to children and any feedback from parents.
 The effectiveness of the RSE programme will be evaluated by assessing children's learning and implementing change if required.